Macroscopic Imprints of a Discrete Vacuum Deriving the CMB Hemispherical Power Asymmetry from K = 12 Crystallization Kinematics

 /2)|

-Deterministic simulation.
-Scanning across 70 independent observation points yields
+Deterministic result.
+Scanning across 70 independent observation points yields a mean

 3